jspong/jspong.github.io/resume.md

 * Combined static analysis tools with dynamic monitoring to create and analyze graph of live YouTube control flow within and between services.
-* Facilitated cross-functional efforts to perform large code cleanups, and designed service to delegate and track individual tasks to domain experts.
+* Led cross-functional efforts to perform large code cleanups, and
+* designed service to delegate and track individual tasks to domain experts.
-* Created, maintained, and generated reports for code health metrics, including dead code, team ownership, and presubmit test performance.
+* Created system for code health metrics analysis, including dead code, team ownership, and presubmit test performance.
-* Refactored authentication workflow to unify multiple credentials into a single abstraction.
+* Refactored YouTube authentication workflow to unify multiple credentials into a single abstraction.
-* Worked width third-party vendor to research feasibility of using static analysis on python to perform type inference an bug detection.
+* Researched feasibility of using static analysis on python to perform type inference an bug detection, in collaboration with language teams and third-party vendors.
-* Collaborated with backend, middleware, and frontend developers to streamline automated testing and simplify building running services and mobile (iOS and Android) apps.
+* Streamline automated testing and simplify building running services and mobile (iOS and Android) apps.
 * Interviewed candidates and mentored new engineers on the team.